gentilboulet/LotWCS/README.md

 Constants definitions, mainly used to specify available action.type value, on which the reducers rely to identify actions.

 ### containers
-__This directory regroups "containers" components and other functions for reading elements from the state. __
+__This directory regroups "containers" components and other functions for reading elements from the state.__

-Those are obtained by connecting the store and the state to a "renderer" component.
+Those are obtained by connecting the store and the state to a "renderer" component, following [the canonical method from Redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options):
-To do so, three steps are taken for each one:
 * mapStateToProps: maps the state to the props, by transforming it, by adding information from static data ;
 * mapDispatchToProps: maps dispach actions to the props, passing through the props the dispatch+action creator, allowing subsequent "renderer" components to trigger actions.
 * mergeProps: merges both previous "sub props" to the one sent to the "renderer component".